The Best Museums in San Francisco Right Now

 Golden Gate Park

-Step inside a domed Victorian greenhouse, one of SF’s most stunning buildings and also the oldest public, wood-and-glass conservatory in North America, and take a leisurely stroll through plant-filled galleries filled with rare and exotic plants.
+Step inside a domed Victorian greenhouse, one of San Francisco's most stunning buildings—and also the oldest public, wood-and-glass conservatory in North America—and take a leisurely stroll through plant-filled galleries filled with rare and exotic plants.
 Wander through the humid Lowlands and listen to the babbling pond in Aquatics, then delight in everything in bloom in the Highlands.
 See what’s in bloom right now online, and be sure to make time to enjoy a picnic on the lawn of the colorful botanical garden.

-How to visit: Adult tickets are $10 in the winter and $13 the rest of the year.
-SF residents get in for free, as does everyone on the first Tuesday of the month.
+How to visit: $10 for non-SF residents; SF residents get in for free, as does everyone on the first Tuesday of the month.

 You might not consider a wax museum a museum, but it has the word “museum” right in its description, plus who doesn’t enjoy a little campy fun once in a while?
 Also, Madame Tussauds is historic!
 It’s been around for 200 years, and the woman behind it was imprisoned with her mother during the French Revolution.
 During your trip through the museum, you’ll see lots of stars, including music icons Jimmy Hendrix, Taylor Swift, and Madonna.
 You’ll also see some of SF’s beloved hometown heroes, like Joe Montana, Steph Curry, Janis Joplin, and Robin Williams.
 Turns out playing tourist in one’s own city is actually pretty fun.
 Plus, it’s an excuse to explore Fisherman’s Wharf get an Irish Coffee from Buena Vista.
 After all, you’re already down there…